wheelnext/wheelnext/docs/who_are_we.md

 We are excited to count among our ranks numerous key contributors to so many key project of the Python Open Source Ecosystem, and so many companies / groups / organizations who recognized the value of advancing the state of Python packaging through the WheelNext initiative.

-Below you will find the list of communities, projects and companies involved in making WheelNext great !
+Below you will find the list of communities, projects and companies involved in making WheelNext great!

 ## Open-Source Projects (alphabetic order)